Wamadahama/Subnetting-Calculator/docs/Subnetting Scheme generator.md

 <strong>Story: </strong>Subnetting scheme generator

+Status: In the works

 This will be used to determine a collection of information that is used in subnetting.

 This will take the following information:
 - Address class
 - Number of subnets needed
 - Number of hosts needed per subnet

 With this information it will determine the following, this is recomended configurations:
 - Subnet mask
 - A list of information
 	- FOREACH subnet display
 	- The first usable host address